 But what is a bespoke database and how do customised solutions work?

 Also known as a “custom database”, a bespoke database can be developed to meet the specific needs of your business organisation.
-Unlike off-the-shelf products, a custom database will give you complete control over which features and specifications to incorporate.
+Unlike off-the-shelf products, a custom database will give you complete control over which features of a database and specifications to incorporate.
 You will also have a say over their future development.
 As a result, you can save money by excluding features you don’t need.
 More importantly, there will be no need for you to adapt to the database because it will be tailored to fulfil the exact requirements of you and your staff.

 Main Advantages of a Custom Database